 · Jews of Barbados were granted permission to take an oath on the “Old Testament,” 1674.
 This was a first for the New World.
-In 1825, also on 8 Adar, Jews of Maryland were allowed to take a non-Christian oath.
+151 years later, in 1825, also on 8 Adar, Jews of Maryland were allowed to take a non-Christian oath.
 A declaration of belief in Schar v’Onesh in Olam Haba was part of their oath.

 · Yeshiva Eitz Chaim, the first elementary school with secular studies in the U.S., established 1886.